isomerpages/moe-anchorgreenpri/pages/Announcements.md

 Dear Parents/ Guardians,

-In our national efforts to keep Singapore Dengue free, pls ensure stagnant water is removed by
+In our national efforts to keep Singapore Dengue free, pls ensure stagnant water is removed by<br>
 a)  Turning the pail
 b)  Tipping the vase
 c)  Flipping the flower pot base